Keratosis Pilaris (cont.)

 Occasionally, physicians may prescribe a short seven- to 10-day course of a medium-potency, emollient-based topical steroid cream once or twice a day for inflamed red areas.

 Many treatments have been used in keratosis pilaris without consistent results.
-As there is no miraculous cure or universally effective treatment for keratosis pilaris, it is important to proceed with mild caution and lower expectations.
+As there is no miraculous cure or universally effective treatment for keratosis pilaris, it is important to proceed with caution and lower expectations.

 Because keratosis pilaris is generally a chronic condition requiring long-term maintenance, most therapies would require repeated or long-term use for optimum results.